ekr/base-drafts/draft-ietf-quic-tls.md

-One important difference between TLS 1.3 records (used with TCP) and QUIC CRYPTO frames is that in QUIC multiple frames may appear in the same QUIC packet as long as they are associated with the same encryption level.
+One important difference between TLS 1.3 records (used with TCP) and QUIC CRYPTO frames is that in QUIC multiple frames may appear in the same QUIC packet as long as they are ACKing data from the same sequence number space [TODO: REF needed.]
 For instance, an implementation might bundle a Handshake message and an ACK for some Handshake data into the same packet.